 Categories

-How Much Does It Cost To Become a Texas Notary?
+How Much Does It Cost To Become a notary in Texas?

 It is inexpensive and straightforward to become a Texas notary.
 It costs less than $100 for a four year term to become a notary in Texas.
 This includes the state application fee, the four-year, $10,000 Texas notary bond, your notary stamp, notary journal, and shipping fees.
 The American Association of Notaries is one-stop-shop for all your notary needs.